Like most M7 MBA programs, MIT Sloan interviews are by invitation only.

 Decoding MIT Sloan’s New Question 2: Top Tips on How to Respond

-The second required question is the same as last year; it offers two options to choose from and is similar to questions I’ve encountered in tech-industry interviews.
+The second required question offers two options to choose from.
+It is similar to questions I’ve encountered in tech-industry interviews.
 Let’s break them down and explore how you might approach each option:

 Required Question #2